 Husson’s approximately 200 acre campus is situated on a wooded hillside that is only a short walk away from a shopping center and two miles from the business district of the city of Bangor, Maine (population 36,000).
 Most points in the city are accessible by public transportation from the campus, and Bangor is the home to the second largest public library in New England, and the oldest continuous community symphony orchestra in the country.
 The population of greater Bangor is approximately 100,000.

 Campus amenities include three residence halls with single and double rooms all equipped with cable TV and internet access via data port and wireless systems.
+Townhouse units include four private bedrooms, 2 full baths, living room, and kitchen.
+All Townhouses are completely furnished with a bed, mattress, desk, chair, wardrobe, dresser and nightstand in the bedrooms.
 The Darling Learning Center combines experiential learning classroom space and administrative offices on the first floor with four additional floors of suite style residential accommodations.
-The newly renovated dining center provides a healthy dining experience with options that satisfy a variety of tastes and needs.
+The dining center provides a healthy dining experience with options that satisfy a variety of tastes and needs.
 The center offers flexible meal plans.
 Academic amenities include science and networked microcomputer labs, library and conference rooms as well as an arboretum, an athletic complex that includes the Swan Fitness Center and a 6-lane competition-size pool.
 The George E. Wildey Communications Center is home to the New England School of Communications (NESCom) and houses the radio station and television, recording and production studios.
 The Richard E. Dyke Center for Family Business serves as an interface between the University and Bangor business community.
 The campus includes four academic and administrative buildings.
 Peabody Hall hosts the College of Business and the School of Pharmacy.
 The O’Donnell Commons houses the health programs in the College of Health and Education.
 The Education programs of the College are located in the Darling Learning Center.
 The Meeting House hosts the College of Science and Humanities, executive administration, as well as the Gracie Theater, a state-of-the-art 500 seat auditorium.
 Peabody Hall also offers a bookstore and a campus center that houses an art gallery, chapel, and dining and performance areas for the Husson community as well as the Furman Center that serves as a center for student activities and recreation.

 Husson is located near some of the finest recreational opportunities in Maine.
 The Kenduskeag Stream is a five-minute walk from campus.
 Excellent skiing and hiking trails are nearby, and the campus is only an hour away from the great Maine woods, the rockbound coast and Acadia National Park.